wangxianyu7/PyARoME/README.md

 	`python setup.py install`

-There is a test file 'test.py' included that illustrates the usage.
-To run that you will also need to install the `ajplanet` module.
+There is a test file `test.py` included that illustrates the usage and can be used that things work.
+To run that test file you will also need to install the `ajplanet` module.